eavonius/powerdelivery/getting-started.markdown

 ## Create a project

-Powerdelivery includes the [pow:New](reference.html#pow_command) command that can be run from your console to [generate most of the files you'll need](reference.html#generators) to start quickly putting together automated releases.
+Powerdelivery includes the [pow:new](reference.html#pow_command) command that can be run from your console to [generate most of the files you'll need](reference.html#generators).
 You'll want to store the files it generates in source control so first pull down a copy of your product's source code into a directory.

 In the example below, we'll pretend our product's source code has been pulled into the directory *C:\Projects\MyApp* and the name of the product is *MyApp*.
 We'll also assume we want developers to be able to test the deployment on their local computers; as well as to deploy to a test environment for user acceptance testing, and eventually to production.